roshnn24/Figr-DataScience-Assignment/README.md

 3. Test the generated code through execution or simulation.
 4. Request additional user input when necessary.

-This project highlights practical applications of LLMs for code generation, analysis, and testing while adhering to clear design principles and assumptions.
+This project highlights practical applications of LLMs for code generation, analysis, and testing.

 ---